synapse-wireless-labs/ja-jira-addon/README.md

 * JIRA Dashboard widget
 * For the specified Project and Version, this widget will display a bar chart of each Epic's progress, sorted by Rank.
 (Epic Rank is set by dragging and dropping the Epics on the Epic column of the Board backlog.)
+* This add-on adds two new custom fields, Epic Risk Level and Epic Risk Description - you will need to add these fields to the applicable projects & screens.

 ### To Deploy